inverseswirl/ShriyaDhar_T2A2/README.md

 **2. S3 AWS cloud storage**

+Rails has inbuilt active storage that helps developers to use and connect to online cloud storage services like Amazon S3.
+The configuration is crucial with the setting up of environment variables such as access keys.
 The marketplace app uses the Amazon S3 cloud bucket to store the product images uploaded using the upload option in the new product form.

 **Helpful features:**

 - It provides more active cloud data storage.
 So there is no need to worry about saving a lot of images within the app.
 - It comes at zero costs under the free plan.
 This plan is used currently for this app.
 So, the cost of service is essentially free.
 - The uploads are faster.